Skip to Main Content

 Depending on local facilities and experience, Sponsor pharmacy staff should be able to create or advise on other critical documents for the CTIMP application such as IB, Pharmacy Manual documentation and information entered into the Combined Review application.

-The sponsor pharmacy should liaise with the IMP manufacturer where there is an IMPD required for the regulatory submission.
+The sponsor pharmacy should liaise with the IMP (and NIMP when applicable) manufacturer where there is an IMPD required for the regulatory submission.
 This is to ensure its accuracy and that it is agreed collaboratively.
 The content of the IMPD is ultimately a Sponsor responsibility.

 Currency of content

-The IMP supply chain may include several manufacturers or vendors.
-It is a sponsor responsibility to ensure the IMPD remains accurate, and is updated as changes are required, and that any changes are communicated to the relevant parties as required by the technical agreement(s).
+The IMP (and NIMP when applicable) supply chain may include several manufacturers or vendors.
+It is a sponsor responsibility to ensure the IMPD and NIMPD remain accurate, and is updated as changes are required, and that any changes are communicated to the relevant parties as required by the technical agreement(s).

-Substantial amendments to IMPD or other submitted documents must be submitted for regulatory approval by Sponsor.
-An amendment tool is available via IRAS to assist Sponsors in determining the classification of changes.
+Substantial modifications to IMPD or other submitted documents must be submitted by the Sponsor via route A or route B for regulatory approval.
+A modification tool has been published by the MHRA to assist Sponsors in determining their classification.

 Quality Technical Agreements